openedx-unsupported/edx-developer-docs/docs/extending/xblocks.rst

 Note the name ``your-block`` used in Studio must exactly match the key you used to add your block to your ``setup.py`` ``entry_points`` list.
-(If you are still discovering XBlocks and simply used the ``workbench-make-new.py`` script as described in the `Open edX XBlock Tutorial <https://edx.readthedocs.io/projects/xblock-tutorial/en/latest/>`_, look in the ``setup.py`` file that was created.)
+(If you are still discovering XBlocks and simply used the ``workbench-make-new.py`` script as described in the :ref:`Open edX XBlock Tutorial`, look in the ``setup.py`` file that was created.)

 *********************